Multisport Training At The Top! AI and You? It's Not As Simple As You Think

 .PNG/v1/fill/w_320,h_320/file.jpg)

 Each platform offers a unique approach to training, with distinct methodologies, plan structures, and athlete benefits.
 Understanding these differences helps triathletes like you choose the system that fits your lifestyle, goals, and training preferences best.
 So we thought it appropriate in this AI vs racestronger® test to ask AI itself We asked Chat GPT and Google Gemini.
-We asked them to ignore the 'marketing fluff or quasii scientific descriptions from the website sources unless they were founded on science
+We asked them to ignore the 'marketing fluff or quasii scientific descriptions from the website sources unless they were founded on science.
+As both point out, AI can make errors and you're best to check for yourselves

 Their response broke down the core methodology behind each system, what the AI based solutions looked like versus ours, the benefits and drawbacks, and which type of athlete gains the most from each approach.
 Their recommendations are included.
 Which athlete are you?